anhph0/mls-additional-wire-formats/draft-pham-mls-additional-wire-formats.md

 # Introduction
 Sometimes it is desirable to have additional authenticated data to be included in the computation of `MLSMessage` constructions, but not to have it sent on the wire as part of these messages.
 A use-case is applications that want to have some information available to the server together with a `MLSMessage` and at the same time want to prove the authenticity of the information to other clients.

-An example of this is the case of delivery receipts where the server needs to know that a message from Alice has been delivered to Bob, but at the same time it wants Bob to be able to verify that the delivery receipt indeed comes from Bob.
+An example of this is the case of delivery receipts where the server needs to know that a message from Alice has been delivered to Bob, but at the same time it wants Alice to be able to verify that the delivery receipt indeed comes from Bob.

 This document proposes an extension to support new wire formats for MLS `PrivateMessage` and `PublicMessage` to support such cases.
-Applications will supply in additional data as part of the `MLSMessage` computation, but the additional data is not included in the wire format of the `MLSMessage`.
+Applications will supply in additional data as part of the `MLSMessage` computation, but the additional data is not included in the `MLSMessage`.

 # Extension Definition
 ```